hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 title: Fetching data - Queries
 ---

+<a name="graphiql"></a>
 ## Try out GraphQL queries
 For this tutorial we've set up a GraphQL API for you.
 The most common way to browse a GraphQL API is to use GraphiQL.
 GraphiQL is a tool built by Facebook, (pronounced "graphical") that makes it easy to explore any GraphQL API.

-When you connect GraphiQL to a GraphQL endpoint, it queries the server for its schema and gives you a UI to browse and test queries, including autocomplete goodness!
+When you connect GraphiQL to a GraphQL endpoint, it queries the server for its GraphQL schema and gives you a UI to browse and test queries, and that powers its amazing autocomplete!

 ![GraphiQL demo](./graphiql.gif)